gndowns/SceneSymmetryCNNs/README.md

 ## Toronto -- 475 Artist Line Drawings
 In each case, The top Dense layers of VGG16 were re-trained, and then the top dense layers and top convolution block were re-trained together.
 Training was only done on the intact line drawings.
 The testing images were the same for each category, although they were split based on different measures.

 Scores are given in top-1 accuracy on the test set.
+Confusion matrices are given for each dataset for a breakdown in performance.

 ### Split by Medial Radius